Skip to main content

 Attributes section example

-A short and simple name for the attribute, for example, role, _documentStatus, attributes.resourceType.
+An attribute identifier is a short and simple name for the attribute, like for example: role, _documentStatus, attributes.resourceType.

 It should be in the form of a single, case-sensitive string adhering to the following constraints: